How to Investigate User Logins – Intro to Incident Response Triage (Part 4) in 2019

 We review the hosts associated with inbound connections and find some that are other endpoints in the network and not VPN access points, which is how “jdoe” would typically remotely log in.
 We mark those as “Bad” and start collections on them.

-Analyzing user logins is an important step to understanding if a user account was compromised and if a system was used for lateral movement.
+Analyzing user logins during incident response is an important step to understanding if a user account was compromised and if a system was used for lateral movement.
 In this post, we broke the question of “is there suspicious login activity” into smaller questions that we can find data to answer.

 If you’d like to try Cyber Triage to answer questions about users or malware, download a free evaluation copy here.